 Why do we need to invest in global health programmes?

-Just look at what’s happening right now in China.
-It’s only January and we have already seen the first major health alert of the new decade, following an outbreak of coronavirus in Wuhan, China.
-In a short amount of time coronavirus, a contagious respiratory infection that can be fatal, has already spread to nearly every province in the country and in the past week has reached Europe and North America.
+Just look at what’s happening right now with coronavirus.
+2020 has just started, and we have already seen the first major health alert of the new decade, following an outbreak of coronavirus in Wuhan, China.
+In a short amount of time coronavirus, a contagious respiratory infection that can be fatal, has already spread to nearly every province China, and across the world.

 The speed that the virus has spread and the comparatively high death rate — around 2-3% of cases have been fatal — are definitely reasons to take the virus seriously.
 To put this in context, the death rate for seasonal flu is less than 0.01%.
 Wuhan and the surrounding areas are on lockdown and public health teams worldwide are rapidly putting steps in place to manage cases of the virus.